jchchen/jchchen.github.io/_pages/about.md

 ***

 # Enducation
-The University of Hong Kong (Doctor of Philosophy)     Sep.
+The University of Hong Kong (Doctor of Philosophy), Sep.
 2021 - Jun.
+2025 (Expected)
-2025 (Expected) : Department of Data and Systems Engineering, Faculty of Engineering : Supervisor: Prof. Zuo-Jun (Max) Shen
+- Department of Data and Systems Engineering, Faculty of Engineering
+- Supervisor: Prof. Zuo-Jun (Max) Shen
-: Research Topics: Analysis and Optimization of Intelligent Manufacturing Systems
+- Research Topics: Analysis and Optimization of Intelligent Manufacturing Systems

-Beijing Institute of Technology (Master of Engineering)     Sep.
+Beijing Institute of Technology (Master of Engineering), Sep.
 2018 - Jun.
 2021 : Major in Control Engineering, School of Automation
 : Supervisor: Dr. Zhiyang Jia
 : Research Topics: Modeling and Analysis of Intelligent Manufacturing Systems

-Beijing University of Technology (Bachelor of Engineering)     Sep.
+Beijing University of Technology (Bachelor of Engineering), Sep.
 2014 - Jul.
 2018 : Major in Automation, Faculty of Information Technology

 ***